Satuhoo/FileSystemManager/README.md

 # File system manager

-Java console application which gathering information about files in the project folder.
+Java console application which gathers information about the files in the project folder.
 Project includes logging service which logs all activies to logging file with timestamp and duration of the function calls.
 Project has compiled without IDE.

 ### Functionality